-I'm head of the research group Algorithms and Complexity in Durham (ACiD).
+I have been head of the research group Algorithms and Complexity in Durham (ACiD).
 The group is a broad-based and the research interests of its 11 Computer Science staff members include computational complexity, proof complexity, descriptive complexity, graph theory, exact algorithms, randomised algorithms, approximation algorithms, parameterized algorithms, algorithmic game theory, SAT-solving, finite model theory, constraint satisfaction, interconnection networks, temporal networks, universal algebra, discrete mathematics, combinatorial optimization, biomathematics, coding theory, information theory, multiresolution geometry, geometric modelling, and mathematical logic.

 My research interests are quite wide ranging too and generally lie at the interface of Mathematics and Computer Science.
 They include: